Theodosia Bartow Prevost: Early life

 Theodosia was born in November 1746 to Ann Sands Stillwell (1714–1782) and Theodosius Bartow (1712–1746), an attorney, in Shrewsbury Township, New Jersey.
 Her mother's family was noted for their beauty and had lived in America since 1638; her father's family had arrived in 1702 when John Bartow was sent to establish a Church of England ministry in Westchester County, New York.
 Theodosius died on October 5, 1746, several weeks before Theodosia was born.
 Five years later, Theodosia's mother married Philip de Visme, a captain in the British Army, with whom she had five more children.

 De Visme provided for Theodosia's tutoring, ensuring that she received a "cosmopolitan education" and became fluent in French.
 She would later translate French political treatises to English, and exchanged informed political observations and arguments as equals with Burr in their correspondence.

-At the age of seventeen, Theodosia married Jacques Marcus Prevost (1736–1781), a Swiss native and the brother of Augustine Prévost (1723–1786), who was serving as commander of the British Army forces in New Jersey.
+At the age of seventeen, Theodosia married Jacques Marcus Prevost (1736–1781), a Swiss native and the brother of Augustine Prevost (1723–1786), who was serving as commander of the British Army forces in New Jersey.
 They married in Trinity Church in 1763.
 They had five children: Sally (1769–1815), Anna Louisa (1770–1815), Mary Louisa (born 1771), Augustine (1765–1842), and John (1766–1825).
 When Prevost was dispatched to the West Indies in the early 1770s, Theodosia and the children remained in New Jersey.